 Skin cancer is on the rise and is the most common of all the cancers combined.
 So it’s time we start taking protection from the sun seriously and slather on the sunscreen.
-Here are some sunscreens that make that extra layer go on a little easier.

 Despite the decline in other forms of cancer in Canada, melanoma rates are rising, with 6,800 Canadians estimated to have been diagnosed last year.
 In fact, skin cancer is now more common than all other cancers combined.

 Australia (where melanoma is called the country’s cancer) saw its melanoma rates drop five per cent annually in young people from the mid-’90s to 2010 after a national sun safety campaign.
 (Here at home, you can log onto the Skinchecker online platform from La Roche-Posay, www.en.laroche-posay.ca/skinchecker, to learn how to spot potentially problematic moles.)

 As we age, we need to be vigilant about sunscreen because “our skin has received more sun damage, so we have more mutated cells,” says Dr. Beatrice Wang, assistant professor of dermatology at McGill University.
 The damage is cumulative.
 “The hypothesis is one big burn followed by subsequent little burns increase risk,” says Wang.

 And wanting a tan because it “looks” healthy or gives you a base to protect from the sun?
 Sorry, no. “A tan is a sign of damage, not health,” adds Wang.
 “It’s your body saying ‘My DNA has been damaged, and I’m going to get darker to prevent you burning me anymore.’ ”